Smart-Bull/smarter-contracts/README.md

 ```

 #### Other Notes:
 It is interesting to consider that each of the three DeFi applications above deploy their own oracle.
-It would be feasible
-with on-chain triggers to have only one trusted Oracle that updates the states of all the DeFi price feeds through emitting
-a single event.
+It would be feasible with on-chain triggers to have only one trusted Oracle that updates the states of all the DeFi price feeds through emitting a single event.

-## References: